-- It is recommended, for all infection trainees, that FRCPath Part 1 is attempted for the first time during Year 2 of combined infection training or at the beginning of the first year of higher infection training. - For mono-specialty medical microbiology trainees, FRCPath Part 1 should be obtained by the end of the first year of higher infection training.
-If the trainee were to fail the FRCPath Part 1 examination at this time, progression would still be permitted subject to evidence of satisfactory progress otherwise, as assessed at ARCP. - For dual specialty trainees (medical microbiology/infectious diseases), FRCPath Part 1 should be obtained by the end of the second year of HIT in order to progress to the third (final) year of training.
+- It is recommended, for all infection trainees, that FRCPath Part 1 is attempted for the first time during year two of combined infection training or at the beginning of the first year of HIT. - For mono-specialty medical virology trainees, FRCPath Part 1 should be obtained by the end of the first year of HIT.
+If the trainee were to fail the FRCPath Part 1

+- examination at this time, progression would still be permitted subject to evidence of satisfactory progress otherwise, as assessed at ARCP. - For dual specialty trainees (medical virology/infectious diseases), FRCPath Part 1 should be obtained by the end of the second year of HIT in order to progress to the third (final) year of training.